danieljjb/kq-kayak-tours/README.md

 * As a prospective user, I would like to easily contact the business.
 * As a prospective user, I would like to see links to social media.

+## Business Owners Goals

+* Provide relevant information about the business.
+* Create an online presence.
+* Increase the number of customers.